dartmouth-cs52/dartmouth-cs52.github.io/lectures/06_react1/index_slides.md

 * children pass up actions in callbacks

 ???
-* this can get a little tricky as you'll see in SA3
+* this can get a little tricky as you'll see
+* but i believe in you, you'll practice and this will all become second nature to you - i know.
 * buuut next week we'll learn how to manage that in larger apps
+* need to refresh what a callback is?